-In a globalised world, sustainable corporate value can only be created through convincing products and services for customers, who are the focus of attention.
+In a globalized world, sustainable corporate value can only be created through convincing products and services for customers, who are the focus of attention.
 Marketing along these lines concentrates on achieving the highest possible customer focus with the products and services.
-This integrative view, which transcends classical marketing, is what the Master’s Programme in Marketing, Services and Communication Management (MSC) is committed to: the programme combines all management disciplines that take their bearings from customers and unites them with the markets and business models of topical industries.
+This integrative view, which transcends classical marketing, is what the Master’s Program in Marketing, Services and Communication Management (MSC) is committed to the program combines all management disciplines that take their bearings from customers and unites them with the markets and business models of topical industries.

 The customer value approach: value for customers and the value of customers

 The core of the program is constituted by the customer value approach: companies and institutions provide customers with goods and services.
 The solution of customers’ problems, their experience of the product and thus the contribution to their satisfaction define the product’s value for customers.
 At the same time, however, companies only take their bearings from customers who are valuable in the long term.
 The customer service approach is promising and helps to answer the key question of entrepreneurial strategy: which goods and services should be provided for which customers and markets?

 Marketing, service management and communication and their application areas: